 Moving is hard.
 Not only because of the changes it entails but because you have to pack things up without losing, forgetting, or breaking anything.
 The good news is that there are a lot of carrier companies ready to help you.
 The bad news is that not all of these companies can meet your needs, and some may even damage your stuff or scam you.

-That’s why Matt Chasen founded uShip — a digital marketplace that matches people who need to move things with those who need to fill space in their vehicles.
+That’s why Matt Chasen founded uShip — a digital marketplace startup that matches people who need to move things with those who need to fill space in their vehicles.
 Matt came up with the uShip concept while moving from Seattle to Austin in a half-empty truck.

 This idea was with Matt the whole time he studied at the McCombs School of Business, and he launched the uShip website right after he graduated in 2004.
 Now, with funding of $69.7 million, uShip is one of the biggest online shipping platforms. uShip’s services are available worldwide, and you can find over 18 localized versions of the uShip site.
 Matt’s company helps millions of users transport shipments of nearly any kind and claims that new freight gets posted on the service every 30 seconds.